 “Recognition of the loss of a child is a crucial step in validating bereavement and starting conversations to reduce stigma and help people get the right support.”

 “The death of a baby or child is an incredibly difficult topic for many people, which means it is often an unspoken topic.”

-“For many parents, their grief can feel unrecognised and unacknowledged, which further adds to the pain and heartache.”
+“For many parents, their grief can feel unrecognised and unacknowledged, which further adds to the pain, heartache and isolation.”